OpusCapita/minsk-core-cloud-shell/README.md

 [pod-context-menu](./pod-context-menu.png)

 - Use "Delete" item to restart application.
+- Use "Teminal" item to execute application container terminal.
 - Use "Follow Logs" item to see application logs.